 Known as the money purchase annual allowance or defined contribution annual allowance, this applies if you’re already taking flexible income from your pension scheme, such as by:

-- entering into flexi-access drawdown after April 2015
+- Entering into flexi-access drawdown and taking more than your tax-free cash after April 2015

 The introduction of the money purchase annual allowance was to prevent the ‘recycling’ or pension income back into pension schemes for additional tax benefits.